The following post is from Katie of Kitchen Stewardship: Got Gunk? How to Naturally Clean Your Dishwasher

 Vinegar as a Rinse Aid

-I’d feel remiss if I didn’t mention this other vinegar in the dishwasher trick.
-I’ve used white vinegar as my rinse aid (instead of chemical-laden Jet Dry) for years.
+I’d feel remiss if I didn’t mention this other vinegar-in-the-dishwasher trick.
+For years, I’ve used white vinegar as my rinse aid (instead of chemical-laden Jet Dry).
 I put it in the rinse aid compartment, and it does a great job.

 Whole New Mom shares what her appliance repairman told her in this natural dishwasher rinse aid update, which I’ll summarize for you: